nodejs/node/doc/api/n-api.md

   indicate that the call should block if the queue is full or `napi_tsfn_nonblocking` to indicate that the call should return immediately with a status of `napi_queue_full` whenever the queue is full.

+This API should not be called with `napi_tsfn_blocking` from a JavaScript thread, because, if the queue is full, it may cause the JavaScript thread to deadlock.

 This API will return `napi_closing` if `napi_release_threadsafe_function()` was called with `abort` set to `napi_tsfn_abort` from any thread.
 The value is only